 The Company has developed a low-cost, high-performance three-way catalyst to replace the more costly precious metal-based catalysts used in today's automotive catalytic converters.
-The Company's patent-pending technology does not contain any platinum, palladium, or Rhodium.
+The Company's patentpending technology does not contain any platinum, palladium, or Rhodium.
 Further, the Company has third party testing to validate internal performance tests of its catalysts.

 The Company's technology makes use of inexpensive base metals.
 Base metal catalysts typically have a lower activity than precious metals and are more susceptible to hydrothermal instability when exposed to the severe environment of the automobile's exhaust.
+Atypically, the Company's catalysts are active and stable at high temperatures.

-The Company's technology has been developed to overcome the aging robustness issues that are typically seen in other low-cost catalyst technology.
-Specifically, the Company has tested hundreds of sub-scale catalyzed plugs and has developed a unique formulation that allows for aging temperatures of up to 900 C in a range of environments.
+The Company's technology has been developed to overcome the aging robustness issues that are typically seen in other low cost catalyst technology.
+Specifically, the Company has tested hundreds of sub-scale catalyzed plugs, and has developed a unique formulation that allows for aging temperatures of up to 900 C in a range of environments.

 While the Company's primary activities currently involve conducting research, the Company's objective is to enter into a joint development with an OEM or a major supplier, the terms and conditions of which would be set out in a joint development agreement.
-While the Company has not at this time entered into any such agreement, it is the Company's ultimate goal over the next 6-12 months to secure such a relationship and the Company hopes that entering into such an arrangement will help with attracting future funding in the form of grant money.
-If the Company is able to enter into such an arrangement, it anticipates that commercialization of its technology would follow.
+The Company has not at this time entered into any such agreement, however, the Company has during the last few quarters, begun testing relationships that it hopes may lead to such an agreement, and commercialization of its technology.